smfhashmi/iep_consulting/content/management/_index.md

   span2: " QASP-S"
   title2: Joanne's Biography
   image2: /assets/img/team/joanne-new.jpg
-  memberdetail21: I am passionate about helping clients achieve their goals,
+  memberdetail21: As a Qualified Autism Service Provider Supervisor (QASP-S),
-    enhancing their quality of life, and advocating for their needs within the educational system.
-Through comprehensive assessments, IEP consulting, and ongoing support, I strive to facilitate meaningful change and growth for each individual I work with
+    Joane is committed to delivering evidence-based strategies that empower individuals and foster their development.
+Her approach emphasizes collaboration with families, educators and interdisciplinary teams to create tailored, effective interventions promoting positive outcomes in various settings.
+Joanne is passionate about helping clients achieve their goals, enhancing their quality of life and advocating for their needs within the educational system.
+Through comprehensive assessments, IEP consulting and ongoing support, Joanne strives to facilitate meaningful change and growth for each individual she works with
   memberdetail11: What sets Briana apart is her holistic approach to care—she
     believes in working closely with families, understanding their goals, and celebrating each child's progress.
 Her emphasis on collaboration means that